torvalds/linux/Documentation/core-api/tracepoint.rst

 passed a unique set of parameters defined by each tracepoint.

-From this simple callback mechanism, 'probes' can be used to profile, debug, and understand kernel behavior.
+From this simple callback mechanism, 'probes' can be used to profile, de, and understand kernel behavior.
 There are a number of tools that provide a framework for using 'probes'.
 These tools include Systemtap, ftrace, and LTTng.